-More than half of my students are men, which is counterintuitive in a discipline dominated by women.
+A full two thirds of my students are men, which is counterintuitive in a discipline dominated by women.
 There are two main reasons for this.
-Firstly, when I designed the original 115 Yoga 15 videos, my then boyfriend, a keen mountain biker, was my test subject for each and every sequence.
+Firstly, when I designed the original set of Yoga 15 videos, my then boyfriend, a keen mountain biker, was my test subject for each and every sequence.
 And secondly, because I had my first success with an article I wrote for Pink Bike—a primarily male community and website.
 Subsequent projects with The Sufferfest, Crankworx, The Inertia, Roman Fitness Systems, RSNG and others followed on from there.

-Also, I don’t really enjoy yoga classes as they are commonly taught.
-I like a bit of spirituality but not too much, I appreciate the benefits of constant variety which is difficult to achieve as a class teacher, I’m much more interested in the fundamentals than I am in the fancy stuff, I like my sessions to be the most efficient and effective use of my time possible and I value teachers with over a decade of experience.
-I, therefore, feel a kinship with anyone marginalised by the current yoga scene.
+A third reason might be that I don’t really enjoy yoga classes as they are commonly taught.
+I like a bit of spirituality but not too much, I appreciate the benefits of constant variety which is difficult to achieve for a class teacher, I’m much more interested in the fundamentals than I am in the fancy stuff, I like my sessions to be the most efficient and effective use of my time possible and I value teachers with over a decade of experience.
+I therefore feel a kinship with anyone marginalised by the current yoga scene.

 To address the elephant in the room, clearly I don’t look like many of the men who practice my videos.
 I am, for the most part, smaller and more flexible.
 And that’s ok.
 Yoga isn’t about imitating shapes.
 It’s about understanding the objectives of each pose and finding a way to achieve those objectives in your body.